spolti/aipg/caikit/README.md

 # Deploying and Using InferenceService

-This guide provides the steps to deploy an InferenceService and make an inference request using the deployed service
-Using the CaiKit Serving Runtime to deploy the `flan-t5-small-caikit` model for simple
+This guide shows how to deploy an InferenceService and make a request using the Caikit Serving Runtime with the `flan-t5-small-caikit` model.

 ## Prerequisites

-- Running OpenShift Container Platform (OCP) Cluster
+- Running OpenShift Container Platform (OCP) cluster
-  - GPU is not needed, as it is a very basic model.
+  - GPU is not needed for this model
 - `oc` or `kubectl` command line tools to interact with the OCP Server
 - `Podman` or `Docker` Container Engine